bitcoincashorg/bitcoincash.org/workgroups/wg-testing/2019-05-15_upgrade_testnet.md

 ## Communication

-To communicate and coordinate with other Upgrade Testnet users, you can join the [Discord Group](https://discord.gg/sjncsXb).
+To communicate and coordinate with other Upgrade Testnet users, you can join the [Testing Workgroup](workgroup.md) and its associated [Telegram Group](https://t.me/joinchat/DUeWWkYZbVMjvwMTRFlRhw).